openhab/openhab-addons/bundles/org.openhab.binding.solax/README.md

 | password          | Password for accessing the Wi-Fi module (the serial number of the wifi).
 Mandatory parameter.                                                      |
 | hostname          | IP address or hostname of your Wi-Fi module.
 If hostname is used must be resolvable by OpenHAB.
 Mandatory parameter.                               |

-The bridge does not have any channels.
-It is used only to connect to the module and retrieve the data.
-The data is shown in the Inverter thing

 ### Inverter Output Channels

 | Channel                  | Type                       | Description                                      |